TomodomoCo/starter-wp/README.md

 ### Changelog

+*   **9 March 2015**
+    *   We use a `config/credentials/` folder now to store all secure credentials
+    *   Update deploy recipes for credentials folder
+    *   Bump WP version
+    *   Use https repos for Composer
+    *   Disable WordPress' emoji replacement by default
 *   **28 December 2015**
     *   Basic auth restrictions are now set in project.yml and provisioned by Puppet.
 If you need to change your auth username/password, you'll need to re-run Puppet.
     *   Creating an uploads directory is optional, via project.yml.
 No need to edit the Puppet manifest to remove it.